 In the meantime, most of the information below applies to 2019.
 If we hold the Bike Art Prize in 2020 it will be due to the generosity of our sponsors.
 The rules will also be amended to expand the scope of who may enter.

-UPDATE September 21: Online Popular voting is now closed.
-The final vote tabulation will be made public during the Public Bike Art Prize Ceremony beginning 2pm on Sunday afternoon.
+Online Popular voting for the 2019 Bike Art Prize is now closed.
+The final vote tabulation was made public during the Public Bike Art Prize Ceremony beginning 2pm on Sunday afternoon.
 Out of respect for the artists, the Chair of the Jury Committee asks us to moderate or close off comments on specific pieces if they appear on our Facebook page.